Campaign Finance FAQ's

 Self-loans do not require the same documentation as other campaign loans, nor do they accrue interest; however, they must be repaid, or the candidate must provide a signed statement forgiving all or a portion of the loan.

-Self-loans and self-contributions by a candidate or their spouse are subject to contribution limits (City Code Chapter 8 §8-31(B)); however, they do count towards the total amount raised by a candidate and are counted towards the $1,000 threshold for appointing a campaign treasurer and opening a separate campaign bank account (City Code Chapter 8 §8-24(A) and §8-30).
+Self-loans and self-contributions by a candidate or their spouse are not subject to contribution limits (City Code Chapter 8 §8-31(B)); however, they do count towards the total amount raised by a candidate and are counted towards the $1,000 threshold for appointing a campaign treasurer and opening a separate campaign bank account (City Code Chapter 8 §8-24(A) and §8-30).
 Per §8-31(B)(2), contributions of a candidate or candidate's spouse or domestic partner may be aggregated under one line or total, to ease the reporting process.

 For example, Jane Smith lends her campaign $300 in April.
 She receives another $1,300 in contributions during the campaign and spends a total of $1,500 by the end of the election, leaving a surplus of $100 in her campaign account.
 In closing out her account, Smith can pay off $100 of the self-loan with that surplus balance, but must provide a statement forgiving the remaining $200 of the self-loan.
 If Smith had raised $1,800, she could repay herself the full $300 self-loan, but must dispose of the remainder of the surplus funds per City Code Chapter 8 §8-31(E).